 We use in particular:

-We use services and programs to determine how our online offer is used.
+We try to determine how our online offer is used.
 In this context, we may, for example, measure the success and reach of our activities and operations, as well as the effect of third-party links to our website.
-However, we can also, for example, test and compare how different versions of our online offering or parts of our online offering are used ("A/B test" method).
-Based on the results of the performance and reach measurement, we can, in particular, correct errors, strengthen popular content or make improvements to our online offering.
+But we can also, for example, try out and compare how different parts or versions of our online offering are used ("A/B test" method).
+Based on the results of the success and reach measurement, we can, in particular, fix errors, strengthen popular content or make improvements to our online offering.

-When using services and programs for performance and reach measurement, the Internet Protocol (IP) addresses of individual users must be stored.
-IP addresses are basically shortened ("IP masking") in order to follow the principle of data economy through the corresponding pseudonymization and thus to improve user data protection.
+For the success and reach measurement, in most cases the Internet Protocol (IP) addresses of individual users are stored.
+In this case, IP addresses are basically shortened ("IP masking"), in order to follow the principle of data economy through the corresponding pseudonymization.

-When using services and programs for performance and reach measurement, cookies may be used and user profiles may be created.
-User profiles include, for example, the pages visited or content viewed on our website, information about the size of the screen or browser window and the - at least approximate - location.
-In principle, user profiles are created exclusively pseudonymously.
-We do not use user profiles to identify individual users.
-Individual services of third parties, to which users are logged in, can assign the use of our online offer at most to the user account or user profile at the respective service.
+For performance and reach measurement, cookies may be used and user profiles may be created.
+Any user profiles created include, for example, the individual pages visited or content viewed on our website, information on the size of the screen or browser window and the - at least approximate - location.
+In principle, any user profiles are created exclusively pseudonymously and are not used to identify individual users.
+Individual services of third parties, to which users are logged in, can assign the use of our online offer to the user account or user profile at the respective service.

 We use in particular:

-- Google Analytics: performance and reach measurement; Google Analytics-specific privacy information: measurement also across different browsers and devices (cross-device tracking) as well as with pseudonymized Internet Protocol (IP) addresses, which are only exceptionally transmitted in full to Google in the USA, "Privacy", "Browser add-on to disable Google Analytics".
+• Google Analytics: Success and reach measurement; provider: Google; Google Analytics-specific information: Measurement also across different browsers and devices (cross-device tracking) as well as with pseudonymized Internet Protocol (IP) addresses, which are only exceptionally transmitted in full to Google in the USA, "Privacy", "Browser Add-on to disable Google Analytics".

-- Google Tag Manager: Integration and management of other services for performance and reach measurement as well as other services from Google as well as third parties; Google Tag Manager-specific privacy information: "Data collected with Google Tag Manager"; further information on data protection can be found with the individual integrated and managed services.
+• Google Tag Manager: Integration and management of other services for performance and reach measurement as well as other services from Google as well as from third parties; provider: Google; Google Tag Manager-specific information: "Data collected with Google Tag Manager"; skinther information on data protection can be found at the individual integrated and managed services.

 13. Final Provisions

-We can adapt and supplement this privacy policy at any time.
+We may adapt and amend this privacy policy at any time.
 We will inform about such adjustments and additions in an appropriate form, in particular by publishing the current privacy policy on our website.